syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ### Sort by Color

-You can perform sort by color to arrange the data based on the selected cell background color or font color.
+You can perform sort by color to arrange the data based on the selected cell's background color or font color.
 This option is only available if the selected range of cells having any color.

 You can do this by one of the following ways,